 Which is why we put together this article, we needed a pet car seat for a larger breed which set me on a research mission to find the safest the UK had to offer..

-We’ve compared over 50 of the best dog car seats extensively to show you which are the most trusted and reliable brands on the market!
+We’ve compared every small and large dog car seat in the UK to show you which are the most trusted and reliable brands on the market!

 Our in-depth guide has analysed each booster seat through quality, price and safety to give you a complete overview when picking!